-Looking to widen your veggie pizza repertoire?
-I’ve been making this spicy veggie pizza for about 15 years and it’s still a firm favorite in our house.
-Vegan, with easy to find ingredients, a thick luscious spicy garlicky sauce, a thin crispy base, and Tex-Mex-inspired veggies, you NEED this pizza in your life.
+I’ve been making the best spicy pizza recipe for about 15 years and it’s still a firm favorite in our house.
+With easy-to-find ingredients, a thick luscious spicy garlicky sauce, a thin crispy base, and Tex-Mex-inspired veggies, you NEED this pizza in your life.

 I don’t recommend mozzarella, vegan or otherwise, because it doesn’t really go with the spicy flavours.
 Think more taco-style cheese.